apache/parquet-java/parquet-hadoop/README.md

 ---

 **Property:** `parquet.block.size`
-**Description:** The block size in bytes. is the size of a row group being buffered in memory.
-This limits the memory usage when writing.
+**Description:** The block size in bytes.
+This property depends on the file system:

+- If the file system (FS) used supports blocks like HDFS, the block size will be the maximum between the default block size of FS and this property.
+And the row group size will be equals to this property.
+  - block_size = max(default_fs_block_size, parquet.block.size)
+  - row_group_size = parquet.block.size`

+- If the file system used doesn't support blocks, then this property will define the row group size.

-Larger values will improve the IO when reading but consume more memory when writing.
+Note that larger values of row group size will improve the IO when reading but consume more memory when writing
 **Default value:** `134217728` (128 MB)

 ---